The Northeast Farmers of Color Network

 *WHY is the NEFOC Network members-only?

-Black, Indigenous, and People of Color’s voices have historically been marginalized; we experience micro and macroaggressions, stereotyping, and other forms of racialized violence in “mainstream” spaces that leave us depleted, erased, and silenced.
-BIPOC Safe(r) spaces offer a brief, joyful, and healing respite.
-We appreciate that not everyone understands why BIPOC-only spaces exist.
-We suggest that if you have questions, that you refer to the following articles and educational resources for support.
+Black, Indigenous, and People of Color's voices have historically been marginalized, experiencing micro and macroaggressions, stereotyping, and other forms of racialized violence in "mainstream" spaces that leave them depleted, erased, and silenced.
+BIPOC Safe(r) spaces offer a crucial, joyful, and healing respite from these challenges.
+For those seeking to understand the importance of BIPOC-only spaces, here are updated and expanded resources:

 “How to Show Up in BIPOC-Only Spaces Without White Centering” (paid course) by Layla F. Saad